 Ferries are an easy way to get from one side of Swan River to the other.
 Although there’s no free option here, the ferries are fairly inexpensive.

 Taxis are also available all over Perth.
 You can hail a cab from the side of the road or order one from your phone.
 These are a little more pricey than other forms of transport but are a great alternative, especially at night if you’re wanting to keep your walking to a minimum!

 Knowing how you’re going to get around is crucial when planning your Perth Itinerary!

 If you’ve been wondering what to do in Perth, we’ve got you covered with some of the best Perth tourist attractions.
 Here’s everything you should be getting up to on your Perth backpacking trip:

 On your first day in Perth, get ready for a day filled with beautiful encounters with nature and some incredibly unique wildlife.
 Australia is known for its natural beauty and on your first day in Perth, you’ll get to see it in all its glory.
 This is a great Perth trip itinerary, even if you’re only spending one day in Perth.
 Here’s what you should add to the first day of your Perth itinerary.

 - Why it’s awesome: The Swan River links the entire city of Perth together.
-It’s so significant to the area that it was Australia’s first heritage icon.
+It’s so significant to the area that it was named as Australia’s first ever heritage icon!